Life of Pope John Paul II

 - 15 February 2016

 - From the section Europe

-John Paul II, who died at the age of 84 in April 2005, is to be declared a saint alongside John XXIII at a ceremony in the Vatican.
+John Paul II, who died at the age of 84 in April 2005, was declared a saint in 2014 alongside Pope John XXIII at a ceremony in the Vatican.

 Karol Wojtyla's election as Pope in 1978 stunned the Catholic world.
 Not one expert had tipped the 58-year-old bishop of Krakow for the top job.

 His stand against Poland's Communist regime had brought him respect.
 But he was not part of the Vatican "in-crowd" and, above all, he was the first non-Italian pope in more than 450 years.

 He went on to become one of the most familiar faces in the world.
 His papal odyssey covered more than 120 countries and he earned himself the reputation of an international fighter for freedom.